infiniflow/ragflow-docs/website/blog/2025-10-30-ragflow-in-practice-an-intelligent-agent-for-in-depth-research-on-company-research-reports/index.md

 5. Merging Multiple Reports: If there are multiple relevant research reports, output them in reverse chronological order.

-6. No Results Feedback: If no matching reports are found, output “No related research reports available in the knowledge base.”
+6. No Results Feedback: If no matching reports are found, output “No related research reports available in the dataset.”